 2. Fill out the application cover page and budget forms in detail per the guidelines

 3. Develop your project plan per the information provided in the guidelines

-4. Submit the completed forms and project plan by email by the deadline
+4. Submit the completed forms and project plan and by email by the deadline

 Can I submit my application by mailing it to the Department of Agriculture?

 No, applications are only accepted via emailing to Jaime.Smith@ct.gov

 Can I view the application of an awarded project?

 No, we cannot share or distribute applications from projects that were awarded.
 Applications, which are primarily based on a business/project plan, are considered proprietary information and must remain confidential.